hadley/adv-r/Computing-on-the-language.md

 2: restarting interrupted promise evaluation
 ```

-Can you see what the problem is? `condition_call` contains the expression `condition` and when we try to evaluate that it looks up the symbol `condition` which has the value `cyl == 4`, which can't be computed in the parent environment because it doesn't contain an object called `cyl`.
+Can you see what the problem is? `condition_call` contains the expression `condition` so when we try to evaluate that it evaluates `condition` which has the value `cyl == 4`.
+This can't be computed in the parent environment because it doesn't contain an object called `cyl`.
 If `cyl` is set in the global environment, far more confusing things can happen:

 ```R
 cyl <- 4